docelic/amber-introduction/README.md

 1. `crystal src/<app_name>.cr` - you or a script starts Amber
 	1. `require "../config/*"` - as the first thing, `config/*` is required.
 Inclusion is in alphabetical order.
 Crystal only looks for *.cr files and only files in config/ are loaded (no subdirectories)
 		1. `require "../config/application.cr"` - this is usually the first file in `config/`
 			1. `require "./initializers/**"` - loads all initializers.
 There is only one initializer file by default, named `initializer/database.cr`.
-Here we have a double star ("**") meaning inclusion of all files including subdirectories.
+Here we have a double star ("**") meaning inclusion of all files including in subdirectories.
 Inclusion is always current-dir first, then depth
 			1. `require "amber"` - Amber itself is loaded
 				1. Loading Amber makes `Amber::Server` class available
 				1. `include Amber::Environment` - already in this stage, environment is determined and settings are loaded from yml file (e.g. from `config/environments/development.yml`.
 Settings are later available as `settings`